amkillam/ryzen_smu/docs/rsmu_commands.md

 - Discrepancies between step 6 results are assumed to be the result of rounding float values to integers.
 The average of these values allows calculation of a reasonable approximation of real V<sub>droop</sub>, though the formula used internally is currently unknown.
-- Referring to Raphael voltage calculation formula shown below, featuring a constant multiplier of `0.00625`, the following formula, anecdotally, also correctly calculated V<sub>droop</sub>, though the relation and domain of applicability is currently uncertain - `incremented_vid = 0.25 * 0.00625 * intended_vid`.
+- Referring to Raphael voltage calculation formula shown below, featuring a constant multiplier of `0.00625`, the following formula, anecdotally, also correctly calculated V<sub>droop</sub>, though the formulaic relation of its terms and domain of its applicability are presently uncertain - `incremented_vid = 0.25 * 0.00625 * intended_vid`.

 ### Raphael